peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 of the shortwave intermittency interval.
 With day/night segmentation enabled, time reduction scales up to 96\ % in the 2-h shortwave intermittency case, whereas in the results presented, the reduction is up to 94\ % (i.e. more pronounced).
-We belive that this choice is justified by the improved clarity of interpretation of the results.
+We believe that this choice is justified by the improved clarity of interpretation of the results.

 Figure\ \ref{fig:shortwave-intermittency-performance-accuracy}